 6. Value and narrative

-Well, it stands to reason that this is why wizards build stronghold towers; to secure their libraries, and to dwell where they have instant access to the full catalog of their magic.
-They adventure to accumulate spell books and magic items and bring them back to their masters, establish a tower, and then take on apprentices (L1 Mediums) to send them out and reclaim captured spell books on their behalf.
+Well, it stands to reason that this is why wizards build stronghold towers; to secure their libraries and to dwell where they have instant access to the full catalog of their magic.
+They adventure early to accumulate spell books and magic items and bring them back to their masters, establish a tower, and then take on apprentices (L1 Mediums) to send them out and reclaim captured spell books on their behalf.

 And I think that’s a key Vancian dynamic that’s written between the lines of the BX and classic OSE game: The tenuous relationship between master and mentee casters.
 And I believe this is (sadly) often hand-waved, because it’s such a beautifully rich aspect of the world’s implied culture: